-Including one of your more popular products as a sitelink could help them see that you are a company who offers what they were looking for.
+Including one of your more popular products as a sitelink could help them see that you are a company that offers what they were looking for.

-If you are running a special or sale on your companies offerings, it might be wise to include this as a sitelink to gain more traction that offering.
-The beauty of sitelinks is that you can turn them on and off with minimal effort in just a few minutes time.
+If you are running a special or sale on your company’s offerings, it might be wise to include this as a sitelink to gain more traction on that offering.
+The beauty of sitelinks is that you can turn them on and off with minimal effort in just a few minutes’ time.

 Similar to the functionality of ending sale sitelinks, you can set a sitelink to appear only on certain dates, days of the week, or at specific times.
 If you offer free consultations to clients during April, you can set a sitelink to only show during that time frame.

 If your business has more than one office, it it probably wise to include a sitelink that takes users to a page with the list of stores, or a store locator.
 Many people will be looking for a way to come in and visit you, don’t make it difficult for them to do so.